Hiring manager using outbound recruiting strategies on a laptop shifting through resumes

 Go beyond LinkedIn

-Don’t get us wrong; LinkedIn is an invaluable recruiting tool.
+Don’t get me wrong; LinkedIn is an invaluable recruiting tool.
 However, many recruiters rely too heavily on it as their only source for identifying candidates.
 In a time when every other recruiter is also combing the platform for talent, LinkedIn alone isn’t enough.

 To reach untapped talent pools, you need to connect with candidates on platforms where they spend time when they’re NOT job searching.
-This might include other social media platforms like Twitter and TikTok, industry-specific communities like GitHub and Stack Overflow, forums for professional organizations, and even professional directories like ZocDoc.
+This might include other social media platforms like X and TikTok, industry-specific communities like GitHub and Stack Overflow, forums for professional organizations, and even professional directories like ZocDoc.

 Refine your message